 No, you are not a sleepy head because your body is working hard to help your little one grow.
 It can make you feel so exhausted all the time.

 This feeling of nausea will pass, you are just four more weeks away and the first trimester will end.
 If you are lucky, you get to enjoy the complete second trimester full of energy.
 Meanwhile, try to cope by staying away from foods and smells that can trigger nausea.

 Baby’s Weight: 1 g.

-Apart from the external features that are developing, the internal organs are making progress.
-The intestines form and take up space in the umbilical cord.
-This is because there isn’t enough space in your baby’s abdomen yet.
-The intestines are working to carry waste from the body even at this early stage.
-Around week 12 the intestines will move out of the umbilical cord and back into the abdomen when there is enough space in your baby’s belly.
+Apart from the external features that are developing, the internal organs are also making progress.
+The umbilical cord is visible now and it’s playing host to the baby’s intestines which are growing inside it.
+This happens because there isn’t enough space in your baby’s abdomen yet to accommodate the intestines.
+But don’t worry as it’s not permanent.
+Soon the intestines will move out of the umbilical cord and back into the abdomen when there is enough space in your baby’s belly.